-Informational asymmetries abound in anonymous markets, such as those opening in the internet almost every day.
-Before trading takes place, the typical buyer does not know whether her anonymous counterpart, the seller she is confronted with, appropriately describes and prices the trading item, and whether he conscients could conduct the transaction, so she receives the item in time and in good condition.
+Informational asymmetries abound in anonymous markets such as those opening in the internet almost every day.
+Before trading takes place, the typical buyer often cannot be sure of the quality of the good to be exchanged.
+Even if she can be sure, for instance when purchasing a certified commodity, she does not know the seller's effort spent on its delivery.
 In turn, when the good is traded anonymously, the typical seller does most often not know the buyer's payment morale.

 Without remedies, these informational asymmetries invite adverse selection and moral hazard.
 Adverse selection may arise along Akerlof's (1970) classical argument.
-Conscientious sellers leave-or may not even enter-the market, as long as their behavioral trait, and their effort, are ex ante unobservable to the buyers, and thus the buyers' willingness to pay or even to trade is hampered.
-For complementary reasons, opportunistically exploitative and careless sellers tend to self-select into such a market, because they can cheat on buyers by incorrectly claiming to offer high quality products and good delivery service at high price.
-Moral hazard may arise because effort on both sides of the market is costly: therefore, sellers may package goods badly, or delay, or default on delivery.
+Sellers offering costly high quality products leave-or may not even enter-the market, as long as quality is unobservable to the buyers, and thus their willingness to pay does not exceed average quality.
+For complementary reasons, sellers of low quality products or low quality service tend to self-select into such a market, because they can cheat on buyers by claiming to offer high quality products.
+Moral hazard may arise because effort on both sides of the market is endogenous: sellers may package goods badly, or delay, or default on delivery.
 Likewise, buyers may delay, or default on payments.

 Whereas the consequences of adverse selection and moral hazard are well understood conceptually, we still lack empirical tests on the direction of the effects as predicted by theory, and evidence on the magnitude of these effects.
 Anonymous markets such as those organized in the internet provide a useful environment for collecting evidence and conducting tests.
 Faced with adverse selection and moral hazard in these anonymous markets, the market organizers designed remedies early on.
 In particular they constructed mechanisms under which buyers and sellers mutually evaluate their performance; and documented them, so that agents on both sides of the market could build reputation capital.

-These reporting mechanisms were adjusted over time in reaction to opportunistic reporting behavior on one, or both sides of the market, that was not anticipated by their designers.
-The changes in the reporting mechanism are typically unexpected by market participants, and thus can be perceived as natural experiments.
+These reporting mechanisms were adjusted over time in reaction to opportunistic reporting behavior on one, or both sides of the market, that was unexpected by their designers.
+These changes in the reporting mechanism are typically also unexpected by market participants, and thus can be perceived as natural experiments.
 We collected reporting data before, and after such changes to address a question we feel to be central in evaluating the performance of anonymous markets: What are the qualitative and quantitative effects of an unexpected improvement in the typical market participant's reporting possibilities about her counterpart's performance?
-It would be optimal to study the effects on the basis of data on the agents' factual behavior in the individual transactions.
+It would be optimal to study the effects on the basis of the agents' factual behavior in the individual transactions.
 Yet that behavior is not documented by the intermediaries, but rather its evaluation by the counterparty, which needs interpretation.
 At the same time, it provides more information than is typically available in traditional offline markets, where data on seller behavior other than assortment and prices are typically not available.